ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/preferred_terms.rst

    Ansible Navigator
       Use first occurrence.
 Subsequent occurrences can be Navigator or ``ansible-navigator`` if referring to the CLI.

-   Ansible Playbook
+   Ansible playbook
       Use on first occurrence.
 Subsequent occurrences can be playbook.

    `ansible-pylibssh`
       Use on all occurrences.

-   Ansible Roles
+   Ansible roles
       Use on first occurrence.
 Subsequent occurrences can be roles.

-   Ansible Rule
+   Ansible rule
       Use on first occurrence.
 Subsequent occurrences can be rule.

-   Ansible Rulebook
+   Ansible rulebook
       Use on first occurrence.
 Subsequent occurrences can be rulebook.

    Ansible Runner